ecilasun/tinysys/software/README.md

 Further thanks goes to everyone who's build something on this machine at least once to put it through its paces.

-Peace.
+Happy hacking!

 Copyright 2024 Engin Cilasun

-Please see license.txt file for details
+Please see respective license.txt files for individual license terms